 Upcoming Classes with New Times - New Days (even a New Teacher)!:

 The Tuesday night class is back it has a new time - 5:30-7pm - and a new teacher - Lisa Swanson.
-The Men's Asana class will move from Monday night to Wednesday night 5:15-6:45pm.
+The Men's Asana class is taking a little time off and will be replaced on Wednesday night 5:15-6:45pm by our new Low Back, Hips, and Knees Class.

 With over eighty years of combined Iyengar Yoga teaching experience, our